The Squid, The Cabal & The Old Man (2015)

 [I have been asked to indicate where spoilers begin.
 Spoilers begin right now]

 The premise is bitchin!
 It is the year 1684 and the characters are charted by one-time colleague and now bitter rival of Sir Isaac Newton, Robert Hooke, to steal his theory of gravitational mechanics so he may claim it for himself.
-Complicating this ostensibly simple job of burglarly is Newton’s paranoid conviction that he is being pursued by a secretive Cabal intent upon his destruction and the evil Space squid cult led by his supporter Edmond Halley that wants to harvest Newton’s brain for their otherworldly squid masters.
+Complicating this ostensibly simple job of burglary is Newton’s paranoid conviction that he is being pursued by a secretive Cabal intent upon his destruction and the evil Space squid cult led by his supporter Edmond Halley that wants to harvest Newton’s brain for their otherworldly squid masters.
 Nice.

 Beyond a lengthy introduction that I will not begrudge anyone writing their first adventure, we dive in fairly quickly, pausing only for half a page of optional rules for currency.
-While I appreciate the versimilitude, the rules are sure to add complications especially since there is no clean conversion table between silver pieces and Pounds, though they may be inferrred from the sample prizes of goods listed and fortunately for everyone all the treasure in the game is in sp.
+While I appreciate the verisimilitude, the rules are sure to add complications especially since there is no clean conversion table between silver pieces and Pounds, though they may be inferred from the sample prizes of goods listed and fortunately for everyone all the treasure in the game is in sp.

 Alright, let’s get down to the actual structure of the adventure, which is adequate but might be a bit too loosely structured for some.
 First we get a very short overview of the major cities and towns in the adventure.
 A lot of the information is interesting from a historical perspective but does not immediately generate gameplay.
 Window dressing is what we call this.
 Regardless, things like population figures and the fact that PCs will not be noticed in Newton’s home village because the inn often sees travelling merchants on the road between Peterborough and Nottingham help ground the adventure somewhat.